rust-skia/rust-skia/README.md

 ### Feature "Vulkan"

-Vulkan support can be enabled with the Cargo feature "vulkan" in `Cargo.toml`.
-For that, a rebuild of Skia is needed, and to render the examples with Vulkan use `cargo run --example skia-org -- [OUTPUT_DIR] --driver vulkan`.
+Vulkan support can be enabled with setting the Cargo feature `default = ["vulkan"]` in `skia-safe/Cargo.toml`, which will cause a rebuild of Skia, and to render the examples with Vulkan use `cargo run --example skia-org -- [OUTPUT_DIR] --driver vulkan`.

 Note that Vulkan drivers need to be available.
-On Windows, they are most likely available already, on Linux [this article on linuxconfig.org](<https://linuxconfig.org/install-and-test-vulkan-on-linux>) might get you started, and on Mac OS X, [MoltenVK](<https://moltengl.com/moltenvk/>) may be an option until Metal is properly supported.
+On Windows, they are most likely available already, on Linux [this article on linuxconfig.org](<https://linuxconfig.org/install-and-test-vulkan-on-linux>) might get you started, and on Mac OS X, [MoltenVK](<https://moltengl.com/moltenvk/>) may be an option until Metal is supported properly.

 ## Examples